aghaeifar/bet2/README.rst

  * The program is reconfigured using CMake
  * CMake configures MATLAB mex target as well.
+ * Building static and dynamic library (dll or so) of BET
  * Support Windows and Linux

 To build: